-Construction purposes: Land is used for construction purposes, e.g. roads, airports and railway.
+Construction purposes: Land is used for construction purposes, e.g. roads, airports and railways.
 Sand, stone, gravel and granite are raw materials used for building and road construction

-Social or recreational purpose: Land can also be used for social or recreational purposes, e.g. stadium, schools, markets and cemeteries
+Social or recreational purpose: Land can also be used for social or recreational purposes, e.g. stadiums, schools, markets and cemeteries

 general uses of land